jianhuupenn/SpaGCN/tutorial/tutorial.md

 <h1><center>SpaGCN Tutorial</center></h1>

-<center>Author: Jian Hu, Xiangjie Li, Kyle Coleman, Amelia Schroeder, David Irwin, Edward B. Lee, Russell T. Shinohara, Mingyao Li*
+<center>Author: Jian Hu,*, Xiangjie Li, Kyle Coleman, Amelia Schroeder, Nan Ma, David J. Irwin, Edward B. Lee, Russell T. Shinohara, Mingyao Li*

 ### 0. Installation
 The installation should take a few minutes on a normal computer.
 To install SpaGCN package you must make sure that your python version is over 3.5.=.
 If you don’t know the version of python you can check it by: